AnteT/SQLDataModel/README.md

 │    10 │     0.2586 │    0.8063 │   0.5391 │  0.7728 │
 └───────┴────────────┴───────────┴──────────┴─────────┘
 ```
 Which, besides having the added benefit of storing our data, is far less code than the prior print statement, and is _in my humble opinion_ much nicer to look at while we wait for training to complete.
-We've also added one more line, a final `print(sdm)` to output all the training results before saving them to `Training-Metrics.json`.
+We've also added one more line, a final `print(df)` to output all the training results before saving them to `Training-Metrics.json`.
 That way, for those of us who still like to see them all in one place, we can have our saved json cake and pretty print it too:

 ```shell
 ┌───────┬────────────┬───────────┬──────────┬─────────┐